EleutherAI/gpt-neo/README.md

 ## Quick Testing on Increment Task

 This repository has, built in, a quick way of running a simple 1 layer attention network on a increment task (increment the source sequence by 1).
 This is for making sure any model changes can pass a basic test.
-The loss should converge between 0 and 1. > 1 means the model is not working.
+The loss should converge to around 1.65. > 2 means the model is not working.
 0 means there is likely a causal mask leakage.

 To train, simply run